 That's it.
 If you think I missed something in the mind map or would love to share your thoughts, you know how to reach me: just hit the reply button below (Twitter works too).

 What I published over the last two weeks

 "Whether it's up, down, or cross, you have to build relationships and trust in every direction." - Jim Allen

 On the recent episode of the Software World, I welcomed Jim Allen, Head of Engineering at Jimdo.
 We talked about managing changes in organizations, the reasons for changes, and how to navigate difficult situations caused by the changes.

 Listen to our conversation with him here.

-I've worked as the only remote employee in the team before the pandemic.
+I worked as the only remote employee on the team before the pandemic.
 I had not-so-good meeting experiences.
 These days, many companies discuss going back to the office and having a hybrid workforce; I decided to write down my experience and thoughts on hybrid meetings.

 New Blog Post Format: 1 Idea 9 Questions